Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 ![](img/Installing_SpiraPlan_21.png)

 The next page of the wizard will display a list of the required pre-requisites and whether the installer could find them or not.
 The checks here are not fool-proof (in particular where a question mark is shown) so it is recommended to manually check the prerequisites in full as described above.
-The system will not require all prerequisites to be met before allowing the installation but may not cause the application to display correctly.
+The system will not require all prerequisites to be met before allowing the installation, but the application may display incorrectly if any are missing.

 ![](img/Installing_SpiraPlan_22.png)